Canine DNS Tests- Are They Accurate ?

 2. Some companies do not provide an envelope or a box to mail back the kit.
 In such cases, dog owners might need to figure out the most cost-effective way to send the samples back.

-See also Are Dog DNA Tests Reliable?
+See also Do-It-Yourself Dog DNA Testing

 3. Mailing samples internationally might be expensive and complicated.
 Some countries have strict rules and regulations on mailing biological samples.
 Dog owners must research the specific requirements of their country of residence regarding mailing biological samples.